Satyendra04-tech/My-SQL-ORDER-BY-Function/README.md

 ```
 Note = We haven't selected store_id in SELECT statement but still the code will work same.

-## That's it for the WHERE functions, see you in the next chapter !!
+## That's it for the ORDER BY functions, see you in the next chapter !!